If your compassion does not include yourself, it is incomplete.

 Meg James: RAIN of Self-Compassion (16 min)

-Compassion from Others - Either as a thought (meditation) exercise or a written exercise, ponder on the compassion that others have for you, including parents, mentors, friends, or deity figures.
-You can pick one specific person, a group of people, or more than one individual.
-How do they feel about you?
-How do they act toward you?
-Most importantly, how do they treat you when you are struggling or hurting?
-What would they say or do in that instance?
-Now try to see yourself through their compassionate eyes.
-Say the things to yourself that they would say to you.
-Imagine how it would feel if you always reacted this way to yourself when you are hurting.
+Compassion From Others - Either as a meditation or written exercise, reflect on the compassion that others have for you—parents, mentors, friends, or deity figures.
+You can choose one person, a group of people, or more than one individual.
+Consider how they feel about you, how they act toward you, and, most importantly, how they treat you when you’re struggling.
+What would they say or do in such a moment?
+Try to see yourself through their compassionate eyes.
+Speak to yourself as they would, and imagine how it would feel to always react to yourself this way when you’re hurting.

-Natural Compassion - Almost everyone seems to have something or someone toward whom they experience natural compassion.
-This can be a helpful vehicle in bringing compassion to ourselves.
-Is there someone or something you feel compassion toward, who you want the best for?
-Someone whose suffering you want to ease?
-It could be your child (or any child), a close friend, your spouse, or even an animal or pet - anything you care deeply for.
+Natural Compassion - You may have someone you feel natural compassion for—whether it’s a child, a close friend, a spouse, or even a pet.
 How do you feel about them?
-Most importantly, how do you treat them when they are sad or hurting?
-What would you say to them or do for them?
-Now replace that person with yourself.
-Do you feel any resistance to doing or saying those same things to yourself?
-If so, notice the resistance, and then try to let it go.
-Try to treat yourself the way you would treat this person.
+How do you treat them when they’re sad or hurting?
+What would you say or do for them?
+Now, replace that person with yourself.
+Do you feel resistance to offering the same kindness to yourself?
+If so, notice the resistance, and try to let it go.
+Try to treat yourself with the same care you would offer this person.

-Finding Emotions in your Body - Just as helpful as learning to label emotions is learning to find them in your body.
-Emotions always express themselves in the body, and often the physical component is easier to tackle than the mental component.
-When you feel a strong emotion (or any emotion), try to locate the sensation in your body.
-For negative emotions, it may be in the form of tension, pain, stomachache, dizziness, or clenched muscles in the face, hands, or elsewhere.
-Observe the physical feeling.
-Breathe into that space, and see if you can allow that area to soften a little with each exhalation.
-If you can soften into the physical feeling, it can begin to bring mental relief.
-(You can also practice finding positive emotions in your body!)
+Finding Emotions in Your Body - Emotions often express themselves physically.
+Identifying the physical sensation linked to an emotion can be easier than confronting the mental component.
+When you feel a strong emotion, try to locate the sensation in your body.
+For negative emotions, this may manifest as tension, pain, stomachaches, dizziness, or muscle tightness.
+Observe the sensation and breathe into that space.
+See if you can allow the sensation to soften with each exhalation, and it may provide mental relief.
+(You can also practice finding positive emotions in your body.)

-Formal Metta Meditation - The school of meditation from which self-compassion is drawn is called lovingkindness or metta meditation, and teaches lovingkindness and compassion for yourself as well as others.
-If you are interested in pursuing this more rigorously or formally, search for practitioners or teachers in your area.
-See the Resources section that follows for links to several online guided metta meditations.
+Formal Metta Meditation - Loving-kindness (metta) meditation teaches compassion for yourself and others.
+If you wish to pursue this practice more rigorously, look for local practitioners or teachers.
+See the Resources section for online guided metta meditations.

-Self-Compassion in All Areas of Life - Take some time to write about ways that you can be self-compassionate in different areas of your life, including physically, mentally, emotionally, relationally, and spiritually.
-Go slowly through each of these and ask yourself: how can I increase self-kindness and self-care in this area?
-How can I reduce any suffering in this area?
-This exercise can really expand your view of the ways that self-compassion can be brought into your life.
+Self-Compassion in All Areas of Life - Take time to reflect on how you can be more self-compassionate across various aspects of your life—physically, mentally, emotionally, relationally, and spiritually.
+Consider how you can increase self-kindness and self-care in each area and reduce suffering.
+This exercise can expand your view of the ways self-compassion can be integrated into your daily life.

 Practice self-compassion, however that looks for you!
 What can you do today to be kind to yourself?